vPeteWalker/leap_addon_bootcamp/onpremleap2_UPFO/onpremleap2_UPFO.rst

 #.
 Within the *Setup* section, click **Enable Leap > Enable**.

-Creating a new Availability Zone ................................
+Creating a New Availability Zone ................................

 #.
 Within *PrimarySite Prism Central*, select :fa:`bars` **> Administration > Availability Zones** and observe that a Local AZ has already been created by default.